-The picture of tape covering the web cam on what’s believed to be Facebook founder Mark Zuckerberg’s computer sparked lots of debate about the safety of personal webcams.
+The picture of tape covering the web cam on what’s believed to be Facebook founder Mark Zuckerberg’s computer in 2016 sparked lots of debate about the safety of personal webcams.

 Step 1: Unplug it